 Petrol prices can change with surprising regularity, so this website (which is updated daily) will help you source the cheapest prices that are near you.
-You have to register for the website, but this is free and will only take a minute or so of your time (note that there is a smartphone app for this particular service, but at the time of writing there appears to be a £2.99 annual subscription, so you may want to just use the website).
+You have to register for the website, but this is free and will only take a minute or so of your time.

 Many people still pay for water on an unmetered basis.
 That is, you pay the water supplier a set amount on a regular basis regardless of how much you use.
 This amount is calculated by the water company based on various factors including among other things the ‘rateable value’ of your home.
 In theory, the bigger or more valuable your home, the more the water company will charge you.

 Perhaps a fairer method of paying for your water is on a metered basis.
 Water suppliers will fit a meter to an unmetered property for free (with only a few exceptions), and if you requested a water meter and it was fitted and you subsequently feel you’re paying more now than you were before you can ask to go back to unmetered billing within a year.

 If your property is water metered, it makes sense to restrict that amount in order to save money.
 Remember that you don’t just pay for drinking water, you pay for the water you use when you wash and flush too, so you may be using much more water around the house than you realise.